DiabloPower/burn2cool/README.md

 The daemon listens on `/tmp/cpu_throttle.sock` for runtime control commands.
 The `cpu_throttle_ctl` utility communicates with this socket to adjust settings without requiring a daemon restart.

 ### Hysteresis
-The daemon uses 10% hysteresis to prevent frequency oscillation.
-Frequency changes only occur when the calculated target differs significantly from the current frequency.
+The daemon uses linear scaling with hysteresis to prevent frequency oscillation.
+Frequency changes occur smoothly when temperature thresholds are crossed, with a default 3°C hysteresis buffer to avoid rapid switching.

 ### Signal Handling
 Graceful shutdown on SIGINT (Ctrl+C) and SIGTERM, ensuring proper cleanup of the control socket.